opentracing-contrib/python-flask/docs/index.rst

 Accessing Spans Manually
 ~~~~~~~~~~~~~~~~~~~~~~~~

-In order to access the span for a request, we've provided an method `FlaskTracer.get_span(request)` that returns the span for the request, if it is exists and is not finished.
+In order to access the span for a request, we've provided an method `FlaskTracing.get_span(request)` that returns the span for the request, if it is exists and is not finished.
 This can be used to log important events to the span, set tags, or create child spans to trace non-RPC events.
 If no request is passed in, the current request will be used.

 Tracing an RPC
 ~~~~~~~~~~~~~~